I3A-NavSys/navsim/doc/install/install.md

-Open the the settings `Options/Settings`, find in your local storage the path to `navsim/ov/extensions` and add it to *Extension Search Paths* by clicking on the `+` button and pasting the path in the new blank space created.
+Open the the settings `Options/Settings`, find in your local storage the path to `navsim/ov/extensions` and add it to *Extension Search Paths* by clicking on the `+` button and pasting the path into the new blank space created.

 ![Navsim extensions](./img/navsim_extensions.png)